The Joker's Wild: Tournament of Champions

 From 1977 until 1980, The Joker's Wild conducted an annual tournament of champions where contestants from the previous season returned to compete for an additional series of cash and prizes.

 The format of the tournament matches differed in several ways from the regular matches.
 Each question was played for points instead of dollars, and each round was played to its conclusion to allow both participants an equal amount of turns; this meant that if the first contestant was to reach 500 points, even if he/she had spun three jokers, the opposing contestant would get one more spin to try and match or beat that total.
 The first to reach 500 or more points advanced in the tournament, and no Face the Devil round was played.
 Once the tournament was down to its final two contestants, they would face off in a best-of-three match to determine the champion.

-The first tournament was held during the series' first season and featured eight former contestants that had appeared on the original series on CBS.
+The first tournament was held during the series' first season and featured sixteen former contestants that had appeared on the original series on CBS.
 Frank Dillon was the victor and earned a total of $50,000 in cash and prizes.
-He also earned an invite to the next tournament in 1978, which was conducted with eight of the highest winning contestants from the syndicated series to that point.
-The final match saw Dillon successfully defend his tournament championship, winning an additional $100,000.
+He also earned an invite to the next tournament in 1978, which was conducted with eight of the highest winning contestants from the syndicated series to that point competing to face him in the final match; there, Dillon successfully defended his championship and won an additional $100,000.

 1979's tournament was slightly adjusted.
-The field was still set at eight, with the penultimate match played as a best-of-three.
-Frank Dillon would again await the last contestant standing, as he had in 1978, and he and Eileen Jayson would meet in a best-of-five contest to determine the tournament champion.
-Jayson defeated Dillon in the final match, winning $250,000 in cash and prizes for her effort.
+The field was still set at eight, with the penultimate match played as a best-of-three with the winner to face two-time defending tournament champion Dillon in a best-of-five match.
+Eileen Jayson made it to the final, where she defeated Dillon to win the top prize of $250,000.

-The 1980 tournament featured sixteen past champions playing for a prize pool of $1 million, the largest in television history to that point.
+The 1980 tournament featured a prize pool of $1 million, the largest in television history to that point.
+The field for the tournament consisted of the sixteen highest winning contestants over the course of the series at the time.
 Each of them was guaranteed a cash prize for competing, with the prize increasing depending on how far they advanced; the participants would receive half of that prize in cash, with the other half donated to a charity of choice.